-This school adheres to the principles of the DfE documents Cloud computing services: guidance for school leaders, school staff and governing bodies, Meeting digital and technology standards in schools (Cloud solution standards for schools and colleges.
-Our Data Protection Policy and procedures includes the use of Cloud services.
+This school adheres to the principles of the DfE document Cloud computing services: guidance for school leaders, school staff and governing bodies and our Data Protection Policy and procedures includes the use of Cloud services.

 For online safety, basic rules of good password management, expert administration and training is used to keep staff and pupils safe and to avoid incidents.
 The DPO and network manager will analyse and document systems and procedures before they are implemented and regularly review them.